h1alexbel/sr-detection/README.md

   -e OUT="sr-data" h1alexbel/sr-detection
 ```

-In the output directory you should have these files:
+In the output directory you should have these datasets:

 * `d1-scores.csv`
 * `d2-sbert.csv`